Why BTS’s Album Includes the Sound of an Ancient Korean Bell — 성덕대왕신종 Explained (Updated May 2026)

 🔊 Pronunciation: ullim

-💬 Meaning: resonance, echo, or emotional vibration that continues after the sound begins
+💬 Meaning: resonance, echo, vibration, or emotional aftersound

 ⚠️ Common Mistake